 In the next step you are asked for your time zone.
 It is automatically configured depending on the location chosen earlier, but you can modify it in case this is incorrect.

 The installation progress bar will now appear.
 You must wait for the basic system to install.
-This process can take approximately 20 minutes, depending on the server.
+This process can take approximately 20 minutes, depending connection.

 Once installation of the base system is completed, you can eject the installation CD and restart the server.

-Now your Zentyal system is installed!
-A graphical interface in a web browser is started and you are able to access the administrative interface.
+Your Zentyal system is now installed!
+A graphical interface in a web browser is displayed and you are able to access the administrative interface.
 The first boot will take an extra time while it configures core Zentyal modules.
-After the first restart, the graphical environment was automatically started, from now on you must authenticate before it begins.
+You will notice that the first time you boot, the graphical environment is automatically started in order to ease the process.
+Next boot sequences will require you to authenticate first.

 |||LVM is the logical volume manager in Linux, you can find an introduction to LVM management in http://www.howtoforge.com/linux_lvm.|